Bang-Yen Chen: Research contributions

-In symmetric spaces, Chen Bang-yen and Tadashi Nagano created the (M+,M-)-theory (also known as Chen-Nagano theory) for compact symmetric spaces with important applications to several areas in mathematics.
+In symmetric spaces, Chen Bang-yen and Tadashi Nagano created the (M+,M-)-theory (also known as the Chen-Nagano theory) for compact symmetric spaces with important applications to several areas in mathematics.

 One of the advantages of their theory is that it is powerful for applying inductive arguments on polars or meridians.
 In particularly, Chen and Nagano initiated the study of maximal antipodal set and 2-number (also known as Chen-Nagano invariant);

 as an application Chen and Nagano were able to completely determine 2-rank of all compact simple Lie groups and thus they settled a problem in group theory raised by prominent mathematicians Armand Borel and Jean-Pierre Serre.

 In 1993, Chen Bang-yen studied submanifolds of space forms, showing that the intrinsic sectional curvature at any point is bounded below in terms of the intrinsic scalar curvature, the length of the mean curvature vector, and the curvature of the space form.
-In particular, as a consequence of the Gauss equation, given a minimal submanifold of Euclidean space, every sectional curvature at a point is greater than or equal to one-half of the scalar curvature at that point.
+Consequently, given a minimal submanifold of Euclidean space, every sectional curvature at a point is greater than or equal to one-half of the scalar curvature at that point.
 Interestingly, the submanifolds for which the inequality is an equality can be characterized as certain products of minimal surfaces of low dimension with Euclidean spaces.

 In Riemannian geometry, Chen Bang-yen invented the theory of δ-invariants (also known as Chen invariants), which are certain kinds of partial traces of the sectional curvature; they can be viewed as an interpolation between sectional curvature and scalar curvature, allowing for more nuanced analysis of submanifolds.
 Due to the Gauss equation, the δ-invariants of a Riemannian submanifold can be controlled by the length of the mean curvature vector and the size of the sectional curvature of the ambient manifold.
 Submanifolds of space forms that satisfy the equality case of this inequality are known as ideal immersions; such submanifolds are critical points of a certain restriction of the Willmore energy.
 Also in Riemannian geometry, Chen Bang-yen and Kentaro Yano initiated the study of spaces of quasi-constant curvature.